 I also took the time to watch season one of Friday Night Lights in one go and managed to do it in 4 days.
 I really need a life.
 On the plus side, since Demonoid is now blocking all traffic from Canada, I didn’t have to seed the 8gb file to get an even ratio.
 Yarr, me booty.
 I actually didn’t find the constant ShakeyCamâ„¢ (even during dialogue) as distracting as I find in action films (Batman Begins, I’m looking at you).
 However, I doubt I’ll be watching season two since there’s already whispers about it being canceled when the premier only airs next week.
 I can also say that it’s fucking odd watching a prime-time show scored by post-rock band Explosions in the Sky and supplemented by TV on the Radio, LCD Soundsystem, and Isis, amongst others.

 Finally, you must acquire the new Oceansize album Frames as it’s the best of the year.
 Notice my not so diplomatic verb.

 Yeah, I just wrote a post using the term “paradigm shift”.

 In late May, I took it upon myself to catch completely up on the revised Battlestar Galactica.
 I managed to watch the three hour mini-series and three seasons of episodes over a month period.
-I guess a downtime between work-related projects had its perks.
-I think the most surprising aspect was the quality of the writing for a sci-fi series.
-Joss Whedon’s Firefly certainly raised the bar and their are some easter eggs connecting the two series, due to Zoic Studios working on the visual effects for both.
+A downtime between work-related projects had its perks.
+The most surprising aspect was the quality of writing for a sci-fi series.
+Joss Whedon’s Firefly certainly raised the bar and their are easter eggs connecting the two series, due to Zoic Studios working on the visual effects for both.
 There is a Battlestar Wiki for all your nerd needs.
-Now on to the spoilers.
+Now onto the spoilers.